LoukiaSpin/tracenma/README.md

 #> # ℹ 15 more rows
 #> # ℹ Use `print(n = ...)` to see more rows
 ```
-Adding the argument `show.index = TRUE` returns an _additional_ dataframe,
+Adding the argument `show.index = TRUE` returns an _additional_ data-frame
-`$Characteristics_index` (following the dataset, which is skipped in the example
+(following the dataset, which is skipped in the example
-below) with the abbreviation (left column) and full name (right column) of each
+below) that presents the abbreviation (left column) and full name (right column)
-characteristic:
+of each characteristic:

 ``` r
 get.dataset(pmid = 16951908, show.index = TRUE)